 - (1) Non-cash stock-based compensation represents compensation expense related to our performance-based stock option plans to reflect the difference between the fair market value and the exercise price of stock options previously issued to our officers.
-See Note 8 of Notes to Consolidated Financial Statements for AMN Healthcare Services, Inc. Upon consummation of this offering, options to purchase 5,181,642 shares of our common stock will be vested and will have an average exercise price \$10.45 below the assumed initial offering price of \$15.00 per share.
-As a result, based upon an assumed initial offering price of \$15.00 per share, we expect to record an additional non-cash stock-based compensation charge of \$18.7 million in the quarter in which this offering occurs.
-Following the quarter in which this offering occurs, we do not expect to incur additional non-cash stock-based compensation charges in excess of \$250,000 per quarter. - (2) Transaction costs represent non-capitalized costs incurred in connection with our 1999 recapitalization and our acquisition of Preferred Healthcare Staffing. - (3) On October 18, 1999, the minority stockholder of one of our subsidiaries exchanged his shares of the subsidiary for our shares.
+See Note 8 of Notes to Consolidated Financial Statements for AMN Healthcare Services, Inc. Upon consummation of this offering, options to purchase 5,181,642 shares of our common stock that we granted to members of our management will be vested.
+These options have an average exercise price \$12.45 below the initial public offering price of \$17.00 per share.
+As a result, we expect to record a non-cash stock-based compensation charge of approximately \$18.7 million in the quarter in which this offering is consummated.
+Following the quarter in which this offering occurs, we do not expect to incur additional non-cash stock-based compensation charges in excess of \$350,000 per guarter. - (2) Transaction costs represent non-capitalized costs incurred in connection with our 1999 recapitalization and our acquisition of Preferred Healthcare Staffing. - (3) On October 18, 1999, the minority stockholder of one of our subsidiaries exchanged his shares of the subsidiary for our shares.
 As a result, no minority interest is reflected after that date. - (4) Adjusted EBITDA represents income (loss) from operations plus depreciation, amortization, transaction costs and non-cash stock-based compensation expense.
 Adjusted EBITDA is presented because we believe that it is a widely accepted financial indicator used by certain investors and securities analysts to analyze and compare companies on the basis of operating performance.
 Adjusted EBITDA is not intended to represent cash flows for the period, nor has it been presented as an alternative to operating income as an indicator of operating performance and should not be considered in isolation or as a substitute for measures of performance prepared in accordance with generally accepted accounting principles.
 Adjusted EBITDA, as we define it, is not necessarily comparable to other similarly titled captions of other companies due to potential inconsistencies in the method of calculation.
-See our historical and unaudited pro forma financial statements and the related notes appearing elsewhere in this prospectus. - (5) As adjusted to reflect our receipt of the net proceeds from this offering at an assumed initial public offering price of \$15.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses, and application of such proceeds as set forth under "Use of Proceeds."
+See our historical and unaudited pro forma financial statements and the related notes appearing elsewhere in this prospectus. - (5) As adjusted to reflect our receipt of the net proceeds from this offering, after deducting underwriting discounts and commissions and estimated offering expenses, and application of such proceeds as set forth under "Use of Proceeds."